 The SupportMultipleForest key is necessary if the VDA and Controller are in separate forests, regardless of whether the Active Directory and NetBIOS names are different.
 The SupportMultipleForest key is only necessary on the VDA.
 Use the following information to add the registry key:

-Editing the registry incorrectly can cause serious problems that may require you to reinstall your operating system.
+Caution: Editing the registry incorrectly can cause serious problems that may require you to reinstall your operating system.
 Citrix cannot guarantee that problems resulting from the incorrect use of Registry Editor can be solved.
 Use Registry Editor at your own risk.
 Back up the registry before you edit it.

 - Name: SupportMultipleForest